 But what if the keyboard is your preferred input method and there's that one time where you would rather use voice instead?
 Maybe your hands are wet or dirty, maybe you're carrying something with your other hand and you can't easily type your request with just one, or I don't know...

 Some users signed up to the Google app beta channel have been receiving an unusual "alpha" release of v6.13 update.
 It's not entirely clear if this was meant to find its way into the wild, and judging by many inoperable and buggy issues, I suspect it wasn't.
 All the same, it's out and contains some pretty interesting things.
 To begin with, this version enables some features that had previously been seen in testing like a page of recent search topics and lite mode.
 There is also a process to add payment information for use with Google Assistant.
-Diving into a teardown brings back some previously seen features and adds a couple of new ones to the list.

 The Google Glass team gave a little heads-up on Tuesday to let Explorers know that they could look forward to Wear-style notifications appearing right in front of their eyes.
 With the release of MyGlass 3.3 and XE 22, that promise has come true, and it's pretty awesome.
 As it turns out, more bits and pieces were hidden away, as well.
 After poking around inside of the apk, a few other upcoming features have revealed themselves.